Electronics project notes/STM32 notes

 Voltage and current

-A subset of pins are 5V tolerant (when you disable pullup/pulldown), others are not, so don't assume this.
+A subset of pins may be 5V tolerant (when you disable pullup/pulldown), others are not, so don't assume this -- At a basic level you should consider this a 3.3V device.

-As to power draw, maybe run STM32CubeMX - it's to generate the boilerplate code to enable/disable specific peripherals at boot (and configure CPU idle rates), but in the process is pretty good at estimating the resulting current.
+As to power draw, consider trying STM32CubeMX - it's to generate the boilerplate code to enable/disable specific peripherals at boot (and configure CPU idle rates), but in the process is pretty good at estimating the resulting current.

 Models and boards